 Students who need to complete makeup work, due to absence, will be given no more than two days for every day they missed to make up the missing work.
 After that time, the work will be counted as late.

-Students must make up all tests within one week of last day of absence.
+Additionally, students must make up all tests within one week of an absence.
 Tests can be made up before, during, or after school at the teacher's discretion.